AndrewMathas/gitcat/README.rst

 on several computers.
 In particular, with one `git cat` command you can run git commands on multiple git repositories, such as pushing or pulling from remote servers, such as bitbucket_ and github_.
-When pushing, any local changes to the repositores will be automatically commited.
+When pushing, any local changes to the repositories will be automatically commited.

 `Git cat` provides only a thin veneer over git.
 It does not support all git commands and nor does it support the full functionality of those git commands that it does support.
-The `git cat` philosophy is to "do no harm" so, when possible, it uses dry-runs before changing any repository and it wil only change a repository if the dry-run succeeds.
+The `git cat` philosophy is to "do no harm" so, when possible, it uses dry-runs before changing any repository and it will only change a repository if the dry-run succeeds.
 Any problems encountered by `git cat` are printed to the terminal (stdout).
 The aim of `git cat` is to streamline the management of multiple git repositories so, by default, it prints a summary of what it does to each repository to the terminal.

-By default, the `git cat` commands are applied to all of the repositories that are managed by `git cat`, however, you can restrict the repositories to be processed by supplying a regular expression.
+By default, the `git cat` commands are applied to all of the repositories that are managed by `git cat`, however, repositories that the command is applied to by supplying a regular expression.

 *Examples*: